Medical Policy: 02.01.33

 and medical literature becomes available.

-Genetic variants in CYP2C9 and VKORC1 genes result in individual differences in the ability to metabolize warfarin.
+Genetic variants in CYP2C9 and VKORC1 genes may result in an individual's ability to metabolize warfarin.
 It has been proposed that using information regarding an individual’s CYP2C9 and VKORC1 genotypes, as well as other characteristics, to determine a personalized starting dose, may reduce the time to a stable warfarin dose and avoid serious bleeding events.

 Warfarin is indicated for the prevention and treatment of thromboembolic events in high risk individuals; warfarin dosing is a challenging process, due to the narrow therapeutic window, variable response to dosing, and serious bleeding events in 5% or more of patients.
-Patients are typically initiated on a starting dose of 2-5 mg and monitored frequently with dose adjustments until a stable International Normalized Ratio (INR) value between 2 and 3 is achieved.
+Patients are typically initiated on a starting dose of 2-5 mg and monitored frequently with dose adjustments until a stable international normalized ratio (INR) value (a standardized indicator of clotting time) between 2 and 3 is achieved.
 During this period of adjustment, a patient is at high risk for bleeding.

-Although the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and International Normalized Ratio (INR) and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 genetic variants improves health outcomes.
-Genetic testing may help predict the initial warfarin dose within the first week of warfarin treatment, but the evidence, including several meta-analyses of randomized controlled trials, does not provide consistent evidence for the conclusion that clinically relevant outcomes, such as bleeding rates or thromboembolism, are improved.
-Therefore, genotyping for variants to predict initial warfarin dose is considered investigational.
+The evidence for genetic testing to determine warfarin dose in patients who have a warfarin treatment regimen includes randomized controlled trial (RCTs), systematic reviews of RCTs, and cohort studies.
+Although the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and International Normalized Ratio (INR) and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 (and possibly CYP4f2) genetic variants improves health outcomes.
+Genetic testing may help predict the initial warfarin dose within the first week of warfarin treatment, but the evidence, including several meta-analyses of randomized controlled trials, does not provide consistent evidence for the conclusion that clinically relevant outcomes, (e.g. bleeding rates, thromboembolism) are improved.
+The evidence is insufficient to determine the effects of the technology on health outcomes and therefore, genotyping for variants to predict initial warfarin dose is considered investigational.

 Practice Guidelines and Position Statement: